Skip to main content

 00:32:59:04 – 00:33:27:13

 We’re just going to finish on a quick summary before going to any questions you have.
 If you have any questions, please do feel free to put them into the chat.
-But I’m just going to do a very quick recap on our takeaways from today.
-And you know what?
-And apart from why this is so important now, which we touched on at the beginning, so the key areas we’ve been through, we’ve looked at ways in which learning cultures show up in organizations.
+But I’m just going to do a very quick recap on our takeaways from today and why this is so important now, which we touched on at the beginning.
+The key areas we’ve been through, we’ve looked at ways in which learning cultures show up in organizations.

 00:33:27:15 – 00:34:04:07

 When you see or hear of employees being curious, being more open to risk, being keen to bring in the outside in thinking, demonstrating resilience and not minding acting in ambiguity, you’ll know that you have a learning culture.
-We then heard about the big business impacts that are learning.
-Culture brings from the perspectives of attracting and retaining the best people, driving innovation, increasing your adaptability to pivot, improving productivity and performance, and ultimately gaining competitive advantage.
+We then heard about the big business impacts that a learning culture brings from the perspectives of attracting and retaining the best people, driving innovation, increasing your adaptability to pivot, improving productivity and performance, and ultimately gaining competitive advantage.

 00:34:04:09 – 00:34:28:16

 I can see that there has been one question about stats on the business impact.
 Very happy to send these to you as well.
-There’s so much great research out there as well, so too much to share on the call.
-A lot of the statistics came from things like the HBO articles from linked in articles, but very happy for the person on set to share, to share those as well.
+There’s so much great research out there, too much to share on the call.
+A lot of the statistics came from things like the HBR articles from LinkedIn articles, but very happy for the person who asked that to share those as well.

 00:34:28:18 – 00:35:02:20